fasiha/ebisu/README.md

   - `tback=None` by default, and
   - `q0=None` by default;

 and returns a *new* model, a 3-tuple \\(α_2, β_2, t_2\\), representing an updated Beta prior on recall probability over some new time horizon \\(t_2\\).
-By default, since `rebalance=True`, we will choose the new time horizon such that the posterior on recall probability at that time horizon is 0.5, i.e., the new time horizon is the new model's *halflife*.
+By default, since `rebalance=True`, we will choose the new time horizon such that the posterior on recall probability at that time horizon is 0.5, i.e., the new time horizon is the new model’s *halflife*.
 Because of how Beta random variables work, this implies that \\(α_2 = β_2\\), and the new recall probability’s probability density is *balanced* around 0.5.
 This calculation can’t seem to be done analytically, so we do a one-dimensional search to find the appropriate \\(t_2\\).
 We discuss this search for the halflife below when we come to `modelToPercentileDecay`.

 (You may choose to skip this rebalancing by passing `rebalance=False`.
 You may want to provide a *different* time horizon that the new model is calibrated to: pass in a specific `tback` then.
 Or you may choose to leave `tback=None`, in which case the function will return the new model at the same time horizon as the old model.
 (Recall from the [appendix])(#appendix-exact-ebisu-posteriors) that this behavior, with `tback = t`, will result in exact zero-approximation updates for flashcards with all successful quizzes.))